SocietyForArtisticResearch/rc-pandoc-help/tools.md

 ### audio tool > options

-As in other players, the RC audio player has different settings you can change, use, or specify.
+The audio player has a number of settings:

+* __loop__
+Will loop the playback when it reaches the end of the file.

+* __autoplay__
+The player starts to run the file when the page is loaded.

+* __stop other players__

-First you can choose whether the audio should play in a loop or finish at the end of the file.
-To set the player to loop, click the checkbox "loop."
-The player will then start and loop the file when it is activated by pressing play.
-To let the audio start without an active click, you can choose the option "autoplay."
-If this box is checked, the player starts to run the file when the page is loaded.
-If you are using more than one audio player on the same weave and your page is quite big, visitors may find it helpful if you prevent overlapping by defining which player is playing.
-To do this, use the checkbox "stop other players."
-If this option is chosen, all players (video player, audio player on slideshows, other audio players) will stop when the selected player is running the file.
+If you are using multiple audio (or video) players on the same weave and your page is quite big, visitors may find it helpful if you prevent overlapping by defining which player is playing.
+With this option selected, all players (video player, audio player on slideshows, other audio players) will stop when the selected player is running a file.
+When simultanious playback is intended, it may be helpful to use the play tool.

+* __display minimal__
+When checked, the player constists of only the play button and the process bar.

 You can also define some visual player settings.
 You can hide the whole menu bar or you can set the visibility of the volume or define if you want a player with as few options as possible.
 When "display minimal" is checked, the player consists only of the play button and the process bar.